Prachuap Khiri Khan

 Best Time to Visit

-The Gulf coast’s monsoon pattern makes October through December the wettest months, though brief afternoon showers often give way to clear evenings.
-January through September offers the most reliable weather, with March to May being hottest.
-The cooler months from November to February provide comfortable temperatures for outdoor activities, though you might encounter occasional rain.
+The upper Gulf coast’s monsoon pattern brings the wet season from June through October, with September and October seeing the heaviest rain.
+The dry season runs from December through April — January and February are the most reliable months.
+November is transitional, drying through the month.
+March to May is hot but largely dry.
+The cooler months from November to February provide comfortable temperatures for outdoor activities with minimal rain.
 Sea conditions stay generally calm year-round compared to the Andaman coast, making water activities viable even during transitional weather periods.

 Insider Tip: Many of Hua Hin’s best restaurants close on Tuesdays - plan your foodie adventures accordingly, or use Tuesday for national park day trips when crowds are thinner.